jvz/musigma.blog/about.md

 {% avatar jvz size=80 %}

 Matt Sicker is a functional programmer and [free software][foss] evangelist.
-He currently runs MuSigma Consulting as a software engineering consultant, developer evangelist, and instructor.
+He currently works at [CloudBees][cloudbees] as a software engineer involved with [Jenkins][jenkins].
 He is a member of the [Apache Software Foundation][asf].
 At Apache, he is currently serving as the Assistant Secretary and VP Logging Services and is a PMC member of [Apache Logging Services][logging] and [Apache Incubator][incubator] projects.
 He also works on other [open source side projects][gh].
 Current areas of expertise revolve around the JVM ecosystem (i.e., Java, Scala, Kotlin, etc.), functional and object oriented programming, continuous integration and build tooling, and logging.
 He does presentations at local Chicago user groups and open source conferences.

 ## Further Reading